jjuarez/vagrant-ansible-lab/README.md

   * [geerlingguy/nodejs](https://galaxy.ansible.com/geerlingguy/nodejs)
   * [geerlingguy/docker](https://galaxy.ansible.com/geerlingguy/docker)

 ...because the goal of this lab was to emulate one of my current work stacks, but feel free to use whatever you want making changes over [./requirements.yml](./requirements.yml) config file.

 Additionaly this lab has a custom ansible role called [`base`](./roles/base) which responsability is to install all the stuff needed by your box

-it is highly recommended to be able to work with the ansible project from outside the virtual machine, for which a workbench based on [pyenv](https://github.com/pyenv/pyenv) + [pipenv](https://pipenv.pypa.io/en/latest/) is provided, the details of work with this kind of environments are out of the scope of this documentation, please see the docs for those projects.
+It is highly recommended to be able to work with the ansible project from outside the virtual machine, for which a workbench based on [pyenv](https://github.com/pyenv/pyenv) + [pipenv](https://pipenv.pypa.io/en/latest/) is provided, the details of work with this kind of environments are out of the scope of this documentation, please see the docs for those projects.

+If you need additional details about how to play with ansible + Vagrant this project has [good documenation](https://www.vagrantup.com/docs/provisioning/ansible_intro)

-## Roadmap
+## 🏘 Roadmap

 See the [open issues](https://github.com/jjuarez/vagrant-ansible-lab/issues) for a list of proposed features (and known issues).

-## Contributing
+## 🥼Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.